adamsoliev/bearblog/database_storage/blogpost.md

 Emerging persistent memory technologies bridge the gap between volatile RAM and non-volatile storage.
 They combine the durability of storage with the byte-addressable access speeds of traditional RAM [^12].

 These hardware characteristics directly shaped storage engine design:
-- B+trees minimize random I/O, critical when HDDs dominated
+- B+trees minimize random I/O, critical when HDDs dominated.
-- LSM-trees convert random writes to sequential, exploiting SSD strengths
+- LSM-trees convert random writes to sequential, exploiting SSD strengths.
-- Columnar layouts maximize sequential read throughput for analytics
+- Columnar layouts maximize sequential read throughput for analytics.

-With this foundation, let's examine how OLTP and OLAP engines are designed.

 ## <a id="oltp" href="#table-of-contents">OLTP</a>

-Shopping on an e-commerce site is a good example of a balanced read-write OLTP workload.
-This activity involves a mix of reading data (browsing specific products) and writing data (placing an order).
-In contrast, application logging and analytics use cases are much more write-heavy, requiring significantly higher write throughput.
-Taking this idea to an extreme, consider the massive, high-speed data ingestion from edge devices or IoT sensors, which demands extremely high write throughput.
+Shopping on an e-commerce site is a balanced read-write OLTP workload, involving browsing specific products (reads) and placing orders (writes).
+Application logging is write-heavy, requiring higher write throughput.
+IoT sensor ingestion is write-extreme, demanding the highest write throughput.

-While all of these are OLTP use cases, their vastly different write requirements are best served by different storage engine designs [FIXME: is storage engine design right here? maybe be more specific?].
+While all of these are OLTP use cases, their vastly different write requirements are best served by different storage engine designs.
 For example:

 - **B+tree-based**: ideal for balanced read-write workloads.
 - **LSM (Log-Structured Merge) tree-based**: optimized for write-heavy workloads.